UC3093C/uc3093c.github.io/_sources/exams/exam2/containerization_vs_virtualization.md

 7. Which technology generally offers faster boot times?

-    - a) Virtualization
+    - A) Virtualization
-    - b) Containerization
+    - B) Containerization

 8.  **Select All That Apply:** Which of the following are benefits of virtualization?

-    - a) Increased flexibility in IT infrastructure
+    - A) Increased flexibility in IT infrastructure
-    - b) Reduced hardware expenses
+    - B) Reduced hardware expenses
-    - c) Speed when deploying applications
+    - C) Speed when deploying applications
-    - d) All of the above
+    - D) All of the above

 9. In terms of architecture, containerization shares the OS kernel, while virtualization uses a _______________.

 10. Which technology provides stronger isolation and dedicated OS per VM?

-    - a) Containerization
+    - A) Containerization
-    - b) Virtualization
+    - B) Virtualization

 11. Which is better suited for cloud-native, microservices apps?

-    - a) Virtualization
+    - A) Virtualization
-    - b) Containerization
+    - B) Containerization

 12. For which of the following scenarios would virtualization be the *most* appropriate choice?

-    - a) Deploying a new microservice-based application.
+    - A) Deploying a new microservice-based application.
-    - b) Running legacy applications that require a specific OS environment.
+    - B) Running legacy applications that require a specific OS environment.
-    - c) Scaling an application quickly in response to fluctuating demand.
+    - C) Scaling an application quickly in response to fluctuating demand.
-    - d) Implementing a CI/CD pipeline.
+    - D) Implementing a CI/CD pipeline.

 13. Which of the following is NOT a use case for containerization?

-    - a) Cloud-native applications
+    - A) Cloud-native applications
-    - b) Microservices architectures
+    - B) Microservices architectures
-    - c) Legacy applications
+    - C) Legacy applications
-    - d) CI/CD pipelines
+    - D) CI/CD pipelines

 14. **True or False:** If your organization requires different operating systems for various applications—such as running Windows for certain software and Linux for others - containerization is the solution.

 15. Which technology generally consumes fewer resources (CPU, memory, etc.)?

-    - a) Virtualization
+    - A) Virtualization
-    - b) Containerization
+    - B) Containerization

 16. Infrastructure as a Service (IaaS) primarily uses which technology?

-    - a) Bare Metal
+    - A) Bare Metal
-    - b) Virtualization
+    - B) Virtualization
-    - c) Containerization
+    - C) Containerization
-    - d) Serverless
+    - D) Serverless

 17. Platform as a Service (PaaS) often utilizes which technology for application deployment?

-    - a) Bare Metal
+    - A) Bare Metal
-    - b) Virtualization
+    - B) Virtualization
-    - c) Containerization
+    - C) Containerization
-    - d) Serverless
+    - D) Serverless

 18. **True or False:** Hypervisors and containerization cannot be used together.